 Inspectors from Habitat will prepare a list of recommended work.
 This is simply a list of suggested work and not a guarantee of the final project list.
 Actual work to be done will be determined only by Habitat based on the program’s budget limitations and the extent of work necessary.
-The work done for applicants accepted during the February 3, 2017 application period will focus on roof repairs, with other work done as budget allows.
+The work done for applicants accepted during the application period will focus on critical repairs and accessibility modifications, with other work done as budget allows.

 Other work that may be provided includes:

-All AIP program clients are required to pay a $12 fee to Habitat to cover the cost of recording the deed restriction with the Shelby County Register of Deeds, which usually runs an average of $17 to $35, but can be higher.
+All AIP program clients are required to pay a fee to cover the cost of recording the deed restriction at the Shelby County Register of Deeds, which usually runs an average of $17 to $35, but can be higher.
 All persons listed on the deed and mortgage must sign the deed restriction, as well as other required documents.

 Project managers from Habitat will do a final inspection to make sure work has been completed properly.
 When all work has passed final inspection, you will sign a certificate of completion.
 Habitat will contact you 2 months later to complete a brief survey about your experience with the AIP program.
 Additional surveys will be conducted 1 year and 3 years after work is completed.
 These surveys help us improve the program and measure its impact so we can help more senior citizens.